At a glance

 Not every incident relating to a lapse in security or integrity of a trust service is a breach.
 If there is no harm caused, or there is only a minimal effect, this will not qualify as a breach.
 However, you should still review your security measures.

-If there is a breach, breach reporting rules are set out in article 19.
+Breach reporting rules are set out in UK eIDAS Regulation Article 19.
 You do not need to report every incident relating to a lapse in security or integrity of a trust service.
 However, where you have reason to believe that an incident has or is likely to have a significant (more than minimal) impact on the trust service or the personal data you hold, you need to:

 - notify the ICO;